 Prologue

-The cart was not weighed down by a typical load like grain or wood and it jumped and rattled each time the brigand heaved it over a stone or rut of dry mud.
-As it bounced, the cart emitted a vaguely melodic noise, like wind chimes if a child violently banging them with a spoon.
+Borrid’s anvil was growing cold by the time the cart and its hauler pulled even with his place on the road.
+The cart did not appear to carry the typical loads of grain or wood and it jumped and rattled each time the stranger heaved it over a groove or wayward stone.
+As it bounced, the cart emitted a vaguely melodic noise, like wind chimes if a child was violently banging them with a spoon.
+Borrid gave a raspy laugh, his first in recent memory.

-“Can I help you?” spat the soldier with a glower, for, now that they were closer, Borrid could see that she wore the chain shirt of the Rutnean patrol.
+“Can I help you?” spat the soldier, for now that they were closer, Borrid could see that she wore the chain shirt of the reachguards of Northern Rutne.
 He dropped his gaze, skin prickling.
-A vision of looming detainment and eventual emaciation flashed in his mind.
-“This is what you get for displaying mirth,” he thought to himself ruefully.
+A vision of imminent detainment and eventual emaciation flashed in his mind.
+This is what you get for displaying mirth, he thought to himself ruefully.

 “My apologies,” intoned Borrid cautiously, then ventured, “Is there something going on with your wagon?
 I’ve never heard it make a sound like that before.”